 Today, we’re excited to announce two new tools to help businesses provide even better customer service on Twitter.

 Twitter is live, public, and conversational — and the best place for businesses and customers to connect.
 In fact, with millions of customer service-related interactions happening every month on the platform, many of our advertisers tell us that over 80% of their inbound social customer service requests happen on Twitter.
-These businesses generate impressive results — not only are their customers more satisfied, but they also see a cost per resolution that is ⅙ the cost of a call center interaction.
+These businesses generate impressive results — not only are their customers more satisfied, but they also see a cost per resolution that is ⅙ the cost of a call centre interaction.
 And this leads to increased brand loyalty and sales: recent research shows that when a customer Tweets a question or complaint to an airline and receives a response, they’re willing to pay on average $9 more for their next purchase from that airline.

 Now let’s talk about our new tools: helping customers move from Tweets to Direct Messages, and Customer Feedback.